Anthony9811/AutomationExercise_SeleniumTests/README.md

 * `src/main/java/data`: Contains Data Objects (POJOs) (e.g., `UserInformation.java`).
 These models cleanly pass structured test data to the Page Objects.
 * `src/test/java/tests`: Contains the TestNG test classes.
 These define the high-level test logic and assertions.
 * `pom.xml`: Defines all project dependencies and build settings.

+## 📈 Enhanced Reporting with ExtentReports
+The framework incorporates ExtentReports to move beyond the basic console output of TestNG.

+### Key Features of ExtentReports Implementation:
+* **HTML Dashboard**: Generates a single, beautiful HTML file that acts as a comprehensive dashboard, viewable on any browser.
+* **Test Status Visualization**: Provides clear pass/fail statistics, execution time, and graphical charts summarizing the suite's performance.
+* **Detailed Step Logging**: Every critical action and assertion within a test (e.g., "Navigated to Checkout Page," "Verified Account Created!") is logged directly into the report, making debugging faster.
+* **Failure Analysis (Crucial)**: Includes logic to automatically capture and attach screenshots directly to the report whenever a test method fails.
+This provides instant visual context for the failure, drastically reducing time spent reproducing bugs.

+### How to Access the Report
+The latest report will be generated and saved here:

+`/test-output/TestReport.html`

+Simply open this file in any web browser to view the complete test suite results.

 ## ⚙️ Test Automation Concepts Demonstrated
 The framework showcases stability and professional design through the following techniques: